Gusani

-Maja e Gusanit is a mountain peak located on the border of Albania and Kosovo.
+Gusani is a summit located on the border of Albania and Kosovo.
 At 2539 m high, it is the highest mountain that is shared between the two.
 This mountain belongs to the Accursed Mountains range.
 It is connected by a ridge to Gjeravica in Kosovo, which is only a few kilometers south from it.

 Maja e Gusanit is the seventh highest peak of Kosovo.
 According to Serbia's claim that Kosovo is part of Serbia, that country considers Gusan also the seventh highest peak of Serbia.